 Administration of his estate was granted to his widow Ethel Marie Shore of 3 Denmark Road, Walsall, his widow.
 His effects were valued at £864 11s 6d.

-Following her husband's death Ethel seems to have moved to London, possibly to be nearer her mother.
-When Ethel died in 18 April 1933 (aged 59) she was living at 4 Glenbuck Road, Surbiton, Surrey, probably with sister Myldred.
-I've been told that Ethel and her sister "Millie" ran a dressmaking and "fancy works" business together.
+When Ethel died in 18 April 1933 (aged 59) she was living at 4 Glenbuck Road, Surbiton, Surrey, with her sister Myldred.
 Administration of her estate was granted to her son Clarence Lewis Shore, schoolmaster.
 The estate was valued at £766 2s 4d.

 In 1939 Clarence was living at 4 Glenbuck Road, Surbiton, Surrey with his Aunt Mildred and his cousin Gordon Armstrong (see below).
 Clarence was single and employed as an "L C C Schoolmaster".